prashant-rathod/GAT/docs/sna.md

 - performs more advanced, customized network analysis on resilience and influence community detection
 - forecasts likely outcomes with stochastic probability model and psychology/political theory-based propensities model

+The following documentation summarizes the use of SNA functions and the models that drive them, but does not include UI or application service functions unless they are integral to SNA core functionality or models.

 ### Requirements

-SNA runs on Python 3.6.1 using the following core (non-util) packages:
+SNA runs on Python 3.6.1 using the following core (non-utility) packages:
 - [matplotlib](https://matplotlib.org/)
 - [networkx](https://networkx.github.io/documentation/networkx-1.10/index.html)
 - [numpy](http://www.numpy.org/)